Sairyss/system-design-patterns/README.md

 [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) algorithm is a simple logical clock algorithm used to determine the order of events in a distributed computer system.

+It works by assigning a unique sequence number to each event that occurs in the system.
+When two nodes communicate, they exchange their sequence numbers, and each node updates its own sequence number with the maximum of its current sequence number and the received sequence number.
+This allows each node to keep track of the relative order of events across the entire system, and to determine whether one event happened before or after another event.

 References:

 - [Lamport Clock](https://martinfowler.com/articles/patterns-of-distributed-systems/lamport-clock.html)